 The College entered into two capital lease agreements under which the related networking and telephone system equipment will become property of the College when all terms of the lease agreements are satisfied.
 Both capital lease arrangements are for five-year terms and are interest-free obligations.
 Interest has not been imputed due to a lack of materiality.
-The following presents future minimum lease payments subsequent to June 30, 2018:
+During the year ending June 30, 2020, the minimum payments due under the capital leases are \$168,681.